wish-wg/webrtc-http-ingest-protocol/draft-ietf-wish-whip.md

 A WHIP Protocol Extension URNs is used as a value in the "rel" attribute of the Link header as defined in {{protocol-extensions}} for the purpose of signaling the WHIP protocol extensions supported by the WHIP endpoints.

-WHIP Protocol Extensions URNs have a "ext" type as defined in {{urn-whip-subspace}}.
+WHIP Protocol Extensions URNs have an "ext" type as defined in {{urn-whip-subspace}}.

 ###  Registration Procedure